What is LENR Research? (LENR FAQs)

 (Source: New Energy Times) The Pons-Fleischmann experiment (University of Utah) used heavy water in a lithium-dioxide electrolyte.
 Pons and Fleischmann had a very clear and distinct intention for their use of palladium and deuterium, derived from many years of study in that domain, as Fleischmann explained in his paper "Background to Cold Fusion: The Genesis of a Concept."[1]

-Steven E. Jones' (Brigham Young University) intention was to replicate what he believed was a fusion reaction occurring in the earth.
-Jones’ electrochemistry was based on a mixture of elements he thought were present and/or related to the volcanic sites.
+Steven E. Jones' (Brigham Young University) intention was to replicate what his colleague Paul Palmer believed was a fusion reaction occurring in the earth.
+Their electrochemistry was based on a mixture of elements Palmer thought were present and/or related to the volcanic sites.

 Excess heat was the primary objective of the Pons-Fleischmann experiment.
-Jones did not expect to see excess heat and did not even attempt to measure it.
+The Jones group did not expect to see excess heat and did not attempt to measure it.

 Years later, in 2003, Jones reported an experiment [2] which produced 57 neutrons per hour; however, he has been inconsistent with his neutron claims.
 He initially claimed to see neutrons in 1989, but according to author Charles Beaudette [3], he retracted them in 1993.